 Please note that Article 4(1)(c) of Commission Implementing Regulation (EU) No 1348/2014 applies to contracts for the physical delivery of natural gas produced by a single natural gas production facility with a production capacity equal to or less than 20 MW, unless concluded on organised market places.
 In case of a power plant, the threshold set out in Article 4(1)(b) of Commission Implementing Regulation (EU) No 1348/2014 applies.
-Therefore, if the production capacity of a single natural gas production facility is above 20 MW, the contracts for the physical delivery of natural gas produced by this single production unit have to be reported on a continuous basis, as specified in Article 3 of Commission Implementing Regulation (EU) No 1348/2014.
+Therefore, if the production capacity of a single natural gas produced by this single production unit have to be reported on a continuous basis, as specified in Article 3 of Commission Implementing Regulation (EU) No 1348/2014.
 It follows that for compliance with the data reporting obligation, the total production capacity of a facility/unit is relevant, regardless of whether or not the share of each shareholder, individually seen, is below the threshold set out in Article 4(1) of Commission Implementing Regulation (EU) No 1348/2014.